 Step 1: Inspect all of your succulents

 First, you need to observe and identify which plants are infested with the pests.
 If you see small specks on your plants that are white, black, or green, they could be aphids.
-Aphids are small insects that love to suck juices out of plants, and it’s important to kill them before they suck out all of the juice from your plant’s leaves!
+Aphids are small insects that love to suck juices out of plants.
+It’s important to kill them before they suck out all of the juice from your plant’s leaves!
 Another common succulent pest is the mealybug, which creates fuzzy white lumps.
-Just know that if you see white fluffiness on your succulents or cacti, that it’s likely mealybugs.
+If you see white fluffiness on your succulents or cacti, it’s likely mealybugs.
+Scale is a bug that looks like a little tan/beige bump on your succulents and cacti, but don’t confuse this with edema, which is when your plant stores water in little bumps!
+Try to scrape the bump; if it moves, it’s likely scale!
+If it doesn’t move and is “stuck” to your leaves, it is likely edema.

 Step 2: Quarantine or Move Affected Plants